The Best Computer Virus Protection for the Home User

 Cyber attacks and malicious software that we knew a decade ago are a bit of a joke today because of what we now face.
 In what has become the epitome of cybercrime, perpetrators have upped their game by getting faster, crafty and take advantage of embarrassing user ignorance.
 This calls for a smarter computer virus protection strategies

 To compound this is the increasing number of domestic digital equipment like smart TVs, routers, satellite receivers, spy cams etc, which cybercriminals have embraced with relish.

 Online computer crimes and malware are thus becoming costly to governments, corporations and home users alike while increasingly getting harder to detect and protect against by use of only the basic security software.

 According to Kaspersky, there was an upward trend of targeted computer crimes towards government institutions and private firms in 2014 via Trojans.
-This was championed by an espionage campaign called Careto, which hacked into communication networks worldwide where criminals collected all kinds of data.
+This was championed by an espionage campaign called Careto, which hacked into communication networks worldwide to collect all kinds of data.

-It has become more than necessary for every computer to know that no threat to the computer is too small and no internet security software is exhaustive enough to deliver the ultimate firewall from remote attacks.
+It has become more than necessary for every user to know that no threat to the computer is too small and no internet security software is exhaustive enough to deliver the ultimate firewall from remote attacks.

-For those that are already proactive, well and good, but if you are still in slumber-land, you can start by making a few changes to the manner in which you interact with your computer.
+For those that are already proactive, well and good, otherwise, start by making a few changes to the manner in which you interact with your computer.

 Below is a brief look at 11 proactive practices to protect you and your digital equipment at home.

 1. Educate Yourself About Cyber Security

 This cannot be overemphasized!

 Stay on top of the game in order to keep online and offline computer crimes at bay in order to implement the best computer virus protection.
-There is no better way of doing this than equipping yourself with relevant cyber security news regarding most forms of attacks and malware.
+There is no better way of doing this than equipping yourself with relevant cybersecurity news regarding most forms of attacks and malware.

 Read wide, and keep reading…